prorev/prorev.github.io/_posts/2020-01-11-installing-xdebug-on-centos.md

    - centos
    - xdebug
 ---
-Here are exact steps to follow:
+Here are exact steps to follow on CentOs:

 ### 1. Install PHP's devel package for PHP commands execution